jpedro/tablelize/readme.md

 # tablelize

-Formats an array of arrays of strings by with.
+Formats a table (array of arrays) of strings by width.

 ### Usage